mathkimchi/singularity/DEVLOG.md

 Hmm, bounds still sucks, but at least it isn't the worst part now.
 There's still anti-aliasing, the background, and making the user of CharGrid not print the newline.

+I'm just going to use smooth-step for antialiasing, so things `e` away from the boundary are a mix of both fg and bg.